Luas issues a concern ahead of St. Patrick’s Day weekend

 Greater efforts must be made to encourage girls to take up STEM

-Labour Party Education spokesperson, Senator Aodhán Ó Ríordáin, has called for greater efforts to be made to encourage women and girls to study and teach STEM subjects in schools.
-Senator Ó Ríordáin said: “In the Irish media today and indeed across the world, we are hearing about innovative Irish women who are making waves across…
+Press Archives – Page 116 of 174 – The Labour Party Labour Party Education spokesperson, Senator Aodhán Ó Ríordáin, has called for greater efforts to be made to encourage women and girls to study and teach STEM subjects in schools.
+Senator Ó Ríordáin said: “In the Irish media today and indeed across the world, we…

 Read more »